Dhghomon/easy_rust/README.md

 }
 ```

+This prints `Binary: 1000101011, hexadecimal: 22b, octal: 1053`.

-Or you can add numbers to change the order:
+Or you can add numbers to change the order.
+The first variable will be in index 0, the next in index 1, and so on.

 ```rust
 fn main() {